robert-dzikowski/api-smoke-test-go/Readme.md

 # Introduction
 Smoke test for testing APIs that use OpenAPI v.3 specification.
-Tests GET endpoints, if response status code isn't in config.txt file test fails.
+Tests GET requests, if response status code isn't in config.txt file the test will fail.

 # Run